chicio/chicio.github.io/_posts/2018-01-16-ide-refactoring-android-studio-xcode-appcode-webstorm-jetbrains.md

 {% include youtube.html videoId="Xp3v9VsgFjw" %}

-**Only 50 seconds and I did all the stuff (and I wans't pushing hard on the keyboard..
+**Only 50 seconds and I did all the stuff (and I wasn't pushing hard on the keyboard..
 .:stuck_out_tongue_winking_eye:).**
 As you can see, Android Studio gives you the ability to write code at the speed of light!!! :flushed:.